aliclubb/misc-tools/rot-tools/README.md

 rot-tools
 ==========

 	A quick suite of ROT13 and 18 tools which I made during a spare 10 minutes :)
+	EDIT I am experimenting with porting the C versions to other languages :)